igorln/shopping-cart/README.md

 # Welcome to the Shopping Cart project repository!

 This project was my first time using a API.
-It was made using olny HTML, CSS and JavaScript.
+It was made using only HTML, CSS and JavaScript.

 ---